IOTA Improvement Proposal (IIP) Repository

 Copyright and related rights waived via CC0.

-iip: 2 title: Starfish Consensus Protocol description: A DAG-based consensus protocol improving liveness and efficiency author: Nikita Polianskii (@polinikita)discussions-to: https://github.com/iotaledger/IIPs/discussions/10 status: Draft type: Standards Track layer: Core created: 2025-04-16 requires: None
+iip: 2 title: Starfish Consensus Protocol description: A DAG-based consensus protocol improving liveness and efficiency author: Nikita Polianskii (@polinikita)discussions-to: https://github.com/iotaledger/IIPs/discussions/10 status: Proposed type: Standards Track layer: Core created: 2025-04-16 requires: None Abstract

 This IIP proposes Starfish, a DAG-based consensus protocol enhancing Mysticeti.
 Starfish decouples block headers from transaction data, enabling push-based header dissemination, and encodes transaction data into Reed-Solomon shards for efficient reconstruction.
 These mechanisms improve liveness, reduce communication complexity to linear, and lower storage overhead, even in Byzantine environments.